AquaCutie/Enrollment_system/README.md

 # Functions needed to do
 <br />
-The whole backend is not fully functional, and the responsiveness is sht.<br />
+The whole backend is not fully functional, and the responsiveness is shit.<br />
 <br />
 <br />
 To my future self, finish this project okey?